rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 Currently, I use [Kdenlive](https://kdenlive.org/en/) as my video editor.
 It has served me well.
 However, every time I work with it, I get a little frustrated.
-It often crashes on me.
-It often feels slow.
-There are certain things I want to do that I don't know how.
+It often crashes on me, it often feels slow, and there are certain things that I want to do that I don't know how.

 The normal way of solving these problems I think would include